 The Cybersecurity and Infrastructure Security Agency (CISA) created the Risk Considerations for Managed Service Providers report to help businesses strategically select the right partner.
 The framework is composed of the following three components:

-Next, evaluate your existing security tech stack and organizational capabilities.
-What security gaps and risks do you need the MSP to help address?
-If you want a chef to make brick oven pizza at home, do you have the right appliance, or will they need to bring their own?
+Next, evaluate your existing security tech stack and organisational capabilities.
+What security gaps and risks do you need to be fully managed?

-Similarly, if you want the MSP to enhance detection and response, do you have a unified cybersecurity platform in place with XDR capabilities, or are you still using siloed point products?
+Similarly, if you want the MSP to enhance detection and response, do you have a unified cybersecurity platform in place with extended detection and response (XDR) capabilities, or are you still using siloed point products?
 Or does the MSP need to integrate their own tech into your existing ecosystem?

 Lastly, whatever gaps and risks are surfaced during this process need to be fully addressed to improve your security posture, whether you go with an MSP or not.
 These adjustments will come with a price tag, which can further assist you in establishing a budget and avoiding “hidden costs” that may be blamed on the MSP.
 When estimating fees, make sure you consider the upfront and ongoing costs of implementing new technology.

-A disorganized approach to procurement and security operations will increase cost and supply chain cybersecurity risks.
+A disorganised approach to procurement and cybersecurity operations will increase cost and supply chain cybersecurity risks.
 To avoid this, clearly articulate requirements in a contract and ensure your thoroughly vet the MSP by requiring the following prior to entering an agreement:

 - Performance related service level agreements